Aadi-IRON/agni/README.md

 # 🔥 agni - A Modular Go Code Analyzer

-Agni is a blazing-fast, modular static code analysis tool built in Go using the Cobra CLI framework.
-Designed to enhance code hygiene and readability, Agni scans your Go projects to flag patterns that impact quality, maintainability, and scale.
+Agni is a blazing-fast, modular static code analysis tool built in Go.
+Designed to enhance code hygiene and readability, Agni scans your Go projects to flag patterns that impact quality, maintainability, and scalability.

+With a lightweight CLI interface, Agni integrates seamlessly into developer workflows, offering clarity without complexity.

 Whether you’re working on large enterprise codebases or tight microservices, Agni keeps your code sharp.